flairNLP/flair/resources/docs/TUTORIAL_TRAINING_A_MODEL.md

 ### Preparing the data

-You need to convert the data into the following format so that the `NLPTaskDataFetcher` can read it:
+We use the [FastText format](https://fasttext.cc/docs/en/supervised-tutorial.html) for text classification data, in which each line in the file represents a text document.
+A document can have one or multiple labels that are defined at the beginning of the line starting with the prefix
+`__label__`.
+This looks like this:

 ```bash
 __label__<label_1> <text>
 __label__<label_1> __label__<label_2> <text>
 ```

-Here, each line in the file contains a textual document.
-A document can have one or multiple labels that are defined at the beginning of the line starting with the prefix
-`__label__`.
-(If your text classification data files have a different format, feel free to add new methods to the `NLPTaskDataFetcher`.)

 Point the `NLPTaskDataFetcher` to this file to convert each line to a `Sentence` object annotated with the labels.
 It returns a list of `Sentence`.